PradeepLoganathan/pradeepl-blog/content/blog/migrating-from-sqlserver-postgres/index.md

 Understanding how your application utilizes the database is paramount for a successful migration.
 By carefully analyzing the extent of database-centric logic and planning your migration strategy accordingly, you can minimize risks, reduce downtime, and ensure a smooth transition to your new PostgreSQL database.
 Remember, a well-prepared migration sets the stage for reaping the full benefits of PostgreSQL's power, flexibility, and cost-effectiveness.

+Now lets work through the general steps to plan and execute a database migration from SQL Server to Postgresql.

 ## Step 1: Planning and Assessment